Aminakzyzz/Spotify-Music-Recommender/README.md

 Once the song data loads, adjust the parameters "Danceability, Tempo, Popularity and Energy" using the provided sliders.
 Subsequently after pressing the "Recommend" button, wait for some seconds and explore the recommended songs displayed in the table, accompanied by detailed information.
 Visualize the relationship between the input song and recommendations in the plot.

+# Implementation of the Requests

+!!!!!!!!!
+TODO: It describes what part of the code implements a request of the project.!!!!!!!!!

+Part 02 Requests
+Create a PyQt6 application that implements the following requests:
+• A Desktop App with PyQT6 has to be developed.
+• A requirements.txt file must be used to list the used Python modules.
+• A README.md file must be created with the structure described in part 01.
+• The module venv must be used.
+• A free data source must be used.
+You may find it for example at Kaggle, SciKit (but not the built-in ones), or other.
+• There must be a data import (predefined format and content of CSV).
+• The data must be read from a file after clicking on a (menu) button or directly after starting the app.
+• The data must be analyzed with Pandas methods, so that a user gets on overview.
+• You may use the functions dataframe.info(), dataframe.describe() and/or dataframe.corr()
+for that.
+• You may also use other metrics or diagrams to do this.
+• Create several input widgets (at least 3, where 2 must be different) that change some feature variables.
+• A Scikit training model algorithm (e.g. from Aurélien Géron, Chapter 4) must be applied.
+• Create 1 or 2 output canvas, i.e. for data visualization
+• At least 3 statistical metrics over the input data must be shown
+• The app must react interactively to the change of input parameter with a new prediction with visual- ization.

 # Work done